redfox2045/ceg-4900-lab1/README.md

 ##### Resources
 * This Github repository (/code)
 * AWS Educate Environment
+  * **Important Note:**  This AWS environment only allows inbound access from the following ports:
+    * 22
+    * 1025-2048

 ##### Setup
 * Register for an account at https://github.com/
 * Complete The AWS Educate Registration
-* Create a Fork of this repository so you have it for your records
 * Install Python 2.7, I recommend using [Anaconda Python](https://www.anaconda.com/distribution/)
+* Create a Fork of this repository so you have it for your records (and can contribute back to make this project even better!)

 ###### Windows Only Setup
 We are going to be making many connections to linux servers via SSH, some will